xhubio/nanook-website/docs/modules/logger.md

 # LoggerMemory

 This logger is mainly used for unit testing.
-It stores all the logs in array by level type.
-So you can get the Logs after the test and proof that the right logs where generated.
+It stores all the logs in an array by level type.
+This way, you can get the logs after the test along with proof that the right logs where generated.

 ## Properties